 While we love our international feminists Meghan and Amal as much as the next girl, right here in Australia we have so many powerful celebrity women who are total inspirations.

-So let's take at look at four incredible Aussie celebrities who are not just killing it right now, but great role models for Australian women and girls.
+So let's take at look at five incredible Aussie celebrities who are not just killing it right now, but great role models for Australian women and girls.

 Lisa is exactly the kind of woman that can show young women and little girls how far they can go in life.

 Most importantly, she uses her massive public profile to highlight important issues, like gender pay disparity.

 She famously quit her job as host of Today, after Channel Nine refused to pay her the same salary as her co-host Karl Stefanovic.